 OPSEC, or Operational Security, is one of those terms that has been around for ages, but hasn’t really seeped into the public consciousness until recently.
-Perhaps things such as Snowden documentaries and book have influenced it, but OPSEC related stories can be found on mainstream publications these days.
-However, often those stories seem to revolve around INFOSEC, or even more narrower around “countermeasures”.
+Perhaps things such as Snowden documentaries and book have influenced it, but OPSEC tips and OPSEC related stories can be found on mainstream publications these days.
+However, often those stories seem to revolve around INFOSEC, or even more narrowly around “countermeasures”.
 To clarify this topic, we did publish recently an article titled “What is OPSEC?“.
 In my opinion, the easiest way to understand it is to view it through this five-step process:

 1. Identify the information you need to protect